 |Aliah Azmeh, MSW|

-I would imagine that your husband could benefit greatly from individual counseling because it seems like he does have positive feelings for you and his children but may not know how to express these feelings as well as how to cope with his anger appropriately.
+I would imagine that your husband could benefit greatly from individual counseling, because it seems he does have positive feelings for you and his children but may not know how to express these feelings as well as how to cope with his anger appropriately.

 If the situation calls for separation or divorce, then I would also recommend divorce counseling so the process can take place with fewer conflicts.

 May Allah assist you and your children and grant you courage to choose the best decision.

 For further guidance, kindly check out the following links: